 Grace to you!

-Let me begin this reflection by congratulating those who are married and are keeping to the bond of this most holy human union.
+Let me begin this reflection by congratulating those who are married and are keeping to the bond of this holiest human union.
 You are indeed blessed to be the heroic sign and symbol of the triune mystery.
 Heroic because your life is a vivid expression of the courage of faith in a society where many marriages could be termed disposable.
-Congratulations and “thanks be to God.”
+Congratulations, and "thanks be to God."

-God is love and to be in love is to be in God (cf.1John 4:8; 16).
-Thus, for two people, a man and a woman, to unite in the bond of marriage, an eternal love between them is established which could only be severed by death.
+God is love, and to be in love is to be in God (cf.1John 4:8; 16).
+Thus, for two people, a man, and a woman, to unite in the bond of the sacrament of marriage in our faith tradition, eternal love between them is established.
+It could only be severed by death.